kskoufar/NAFF_UV/README.md

  scl enable devtoolset-7 bash

 ### References:
-k.
-Skoufaris, "Non-linear dynamics modeling in accelerators with the use of symplectic integrators".
+K. Skoufaris, "Non-linear dynamics modeling in accelerators with the use of symplectic integrators".

 J. Laskar, "The chaotic motion of the solar system: A numerical estimate of the size of the chaotic zones".